 • Hyponychium: the soft living tissue found under the top edge of the nail plate (AKA under the tip of your nails) which protects the nail bed from external aggressors.

 What do healthy nails look like?

-You may notice that your nails become harder over time – this is normal.
-With age they become more brittle3.
-However, if your nails have changed in texture and color and you can’t pinpoint a reason why, visit your dermatologist.
+You may notice that your nails become harder over time – don’t worry, this is totally normal.
+With age, they naturally become more brittle.
+However, if your nails have suddenly changed in texture and you can’t pinpoint a reason why, visit your dermatologist.

 Are yellow nails healthy?

-This said, yellow nails can sometimes indicate an underlying health issue.
-New nail growth in healthy nails should not be yellow in color, so if your nails stay yellow as they grow, visit your dermatologist to see if there is any particular underlying cause.
+That said, yellow nails can sometimes indicate an underlying health issue.
+In healthy nails, new growth should not be yellow in color.
+So if your nails stay yellow as they grow, visit your dermatologist to see if there’s an underlying cause.

 How can I get healthy nails?

-If you’ve noticed that your nails are showing signs of weakness, discoloration, or split and break frequently, give them a break from polish and apply a treatment which will both strengthen and hydrate for optimal fingernail health.
+If you’ve noticed that your nails are showing signs of weakness, discoloration, or split and break frequently, first off, give them a break from polish.
+Then, apply a treatment that both strengthens and hydrates for optimal fingernail health.

 ISDIN Si-Nails for healthier, stronger nails

-If you’re looking for healthier-looking, stronger nails which grow faster, try Si-Nails and begin to see the difference in 14 days.
+If you’re looking for healthier-looking, stronger nails that grow faster, try Si-Nails nail strengthener and begin to see the difference in 14 days.
 Don’t forget to include your nails in your daily skincare routine, and you’ll be well on your way to perfect, healthy nails!